2015 Louisiana–Lafayette Ragin' Cajuns football team

 The 2015 Louisiana–Lafayette Ragin' Cajuns football team represented the University of Louisiana at Lafayette in the 2015 NCAA Division I FBS football season.
 They were led by fifth-year head coach Mark Hudspeth and played their home games at Cajun Field in Lafayette, Louisiana.
 The Ragin' Cajuns were members of the Sun Belt Conference.
 They finished the season 4–8, 3–5 in Sun Belt play to finish in a five way tie for fifth place.

-Previous season

-Louisiana-Lafayette went 9–4 last season.
-However, in 2015, 8 wins, including their bowl victory, were vacated due to massive NCAA violations.
-The Ragin' Cajuns finished second in the Sun Belt Conference and were awarded the New Orleans Bowl as the conference champion, Georgia Southern were ineligible for post-season play due to their FCS-FBS transition.
-The defeated the Nevada Wolf Pack 16–3 for their final series of four consecutive bowl appearances and victories.